How to Afford Graduate School: Best Practices

 You are not in this alone!

-It can sometimes feel overwhelming when you’re looking at the costs, financial aid, and eligibility requirements, then trying to figure out which is the best path forward for you.
+It can sometimes feel overwhelming when you are looking at the costs, financial aid and eligibility requirements, then trying to figure out which is the best path forward for you.

 One of the best things you can do in this process is to enlist the help of an experienced admissions adviser.
-They can walk you through the process step-by-step and answer every question you have.
+They can walk you through the process step-by-step and answer your questions.

 Remember, knowing how to afford graduate school is part of the process of launching your future.
-You’re not expected to be an expert–that’s why we are here to be a helping hand.
+You are not expected to be an expert, so we are here to be a helping hand.

-If you’re considering Southern Adventist University’s flexible and affordable graduate programs, we invite you to meet with Laurie Gauthier, Director of Graduate Marketing and Enrollment Management.
+If you are considering Southern Adventist University’s flexible and affordable graduate programs, we invite you to meet with Rosa Mayr, Director of Graduate Marketing and Enrollment Management.
 You can schedule some time on her calendar below!